kineticstoolkit/kineticstoolkit_doc/src/kinematics_joint_angles.md

 **Step 4.** Extract the series of Euler angles from these homogeneous transforms (what series of three angles allow such relative orientation);

-**Step 5.** Interpret these Euler angle as rotations around anatomical axes.
+**Step 5.** Interpret these Euler angles as rotations around anatomical axes.

 ## Read and visualize marker trajectories